marcoalfonso/deloitte-app/README.md

 Express
 NodeJS

-Used Yeoman angular-fullstack for the scaffolding
+Yeoman angular-fullstack for the scaffolding
 Grunt is the task runner
 Less for CSS pre-processor